-The Master of Science in Mathematics program will provide students with rigorous and thorough knowledge of a broad range of pure and applied areas of mathematics.
+The MSMTH degree program provides students with rigorous and thorough knowledge of a broad range of pure and applied areas of mathematics.
 It is designed to train students with different professional goals, ranging from employment or career advancement in business, industry or government, to basic training in foundations needed to obtain a research career or pursue a PhD in mathematics or mathematics-related fields.